dragon-fire-fly/cluedo/README.md

 In addition, a series of objects found around the Manor have been collected as potential murder weapons and lie strewn around the body.

-Your role now is to figure out WHO committed the crime, WHICH item was used and WHERE the murder took place.... and hopefully to prove your innocence!
+Your role now is to figure out WHO committed the crime, WHICH item was used and WHERE the murder took place.... and hopefully prove your innocence!

 Roll the die to move around the Mansion and perform investigations to eliminate suspects, items and locations in order to figure out the details of this murder most foul.